nomtek/mistralai_client_dart/CONTRIBUTING.md

 ### Reporting Bugs

 Before submitting a bug report, please check if the issue has already been reported in the [issue tracker](https://github.com/nomtek/mistralai_client_dart/issues).
-If it hasn't, create a new issue with a clear title and description, including steps to reproduce the bug.
+If it hasn't, create a new issue with a clear title and description, including steps to reproduce the bug and labeling issue as `bug`.

+To make it easier we have a bug report template which gives you all the things you need to create a bug report and help us squash those bugs.

 ### Suggesting Enhancements

 If you have an idea for an improvement or a new feature, we'd love to hear about it!
 Create a new issue in the [issue tracker](https://github.com/nomtek/mistralai_client_dart/issues) with your suggestion, and we can discuss it further.

+Make sure that you mark an issue with `enhancement` label or use our feature request issue template.

 ### Code Contributions